If Government is serious about Net Zero, it must implement a UK Emissions Trading System in 2021

 But carbon pricing – either through a tax or a trading scheme – is not enough on its own to deliver that revolution.
 Getting the incentives rights is about a delicate balance between innovation support, regulation, and carbon pricing.
 The success of offshore wind shows how successful that can be.
 That is why different approaches for different sectors is essential; it allows policymakers to refine the design and choice of instruments for the particular circumstances of each sector, and to combine it with packages of sector-specific complementary policies.

 So, for example, industrial decarbonisation policies or incentives can be combined with measures to address impacts on international competitiveness for trade-exposed industrial sectors.
-In residential energy, carbon policies use can be combined with measures to address fuel poverty.
+In residential energy, net zero carbon policies use can be combined with measures to address fuel poverty.

 Accelerating to Net Zero